niravdesai5/azure-marketplace-charts/README.md

 $ az group create --name aks-resource-group --location eastus
 $ az aks create --name aks-cluster --resource-group aks-resource-group --generate-ssh-keys
 ```
 The above command creates a new resource group and cluster named `aks-cluster`.
-Then configure "kubectl" CLI with the credentials to the new AKS cluster.
+Then, install and configure `kubectl` with the credentials to the new AKS cluster, as shown below:

 ```bash
 $ az aks get-credentials --name aks-cluster --resource-group aks-resource-group